furechan/mintalib/README.md

 pip install mintalib
 ```

+Mintalib requires Python 3.11 or newer.
 The base install includes only the numpy requirements.
 Add `pandas` and/or `polars` to your environment depending on which interface you want to use.

 ## Dependencies

-- python >= 3.10
+- python >= 3.11
 - numpy
 - pandas [optional]
 - polars [optional]